-The very first people you should tell are your children.
+The first people you should tell are your children.
 You can ask them if they'd rather tell their other parent, or if they prefer that you share the news.
 If you don't have children, it is certainly not mandatory that you inform your ex-spouse – only tell them if you'd rather they didn't hear it from someone else.
 Many people find that its easiest to send a letter or email saying "I wanted to share with you the good news that John and I are getting married.
 I've already told our children, and asked them to be a part of the wedding ceremony."
-Afterwards, announce your engagement in the regular way.
+Afterward, announce your engagement in the regular way.

 Involving Children in a Second Wedding

 If you have children, you may wish to make them a special part of your second wedding.
 Depending on their age, they may be a flower girl, ring bearer, junior bridesmaid or groomsman, or even the best man or maid of honor.
-Perhaps they would like to read something during the ceremony, or make a special toast during the reception.
+Perhaps they would like to read something during the ceremony or make a special toast during the reception.
 Make sure that they are comfortable with their role.
 If your children are especially young, you may want to invite their other parent or favorite babysitter to be there.